atomix/atomix/README.md

 ## Event logs

-Event logs are eventually consistent Raft replicated logs that are designed to be compacted based on time or space.
+Event logs are eventually consistent Raft replicated logs that are designed to be compacted based on time or size.
 Event logs are inherently partitioned - allowing high-throughput concurrent writes to leaders of multiple partitions - and entries are consumed as they are received.